Trixwell/altSliderAngular/README.md

 ## Usage

-At first don’t forget to use AngularJS CDN and mention it in your index.html file
+At first don’t forget to use AngularJS CDN and mention it in your index.html file:

 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/angularjs/1.6.10/angular.min.js"></script>